Know Before You Use

 It’s OK to step back

-Depending on what is going on in someone’s life, a person might consider stepping back for a while from marijuana use to better take care of themselves or their loved ones.
+A person may choose to step back from marijuana use to better care for themselves or their loved ones.

 Resources

-If you or someone you know is struggling with marijuana use or misuse, or want to get help, click below.
+If you or someone you know is struggling with marijuana use or misuse, or wants to get help, click below.